TF-Hafnium/hafnium/docs/GettingStarted.md

 ```

 Though it is admittedly not very useful because it doesn't have any virtual
 machines to run.
-Follow the [Hafnium RAM disk](HafniumRamDisk.md) instructions
-to create an initial RAM disk for Hafnium with Linux as the primary VM.

 Next, you need to create a manifest which will describe the VM to Hafnium.
-Follow the [Manifest](Manifest.md) instructions and build a DTBO with:
+Follow the [Manifest](Manifest.md) instructions and build a DTB with:
 ```
 /dts-v1/;
-/plugin/;

-&{/} {
+/ {
 	hypervisor {
 		compatible = "hafnium,hafnium";
 		vm1 {